wadaniel/korali/source/modules/solver/latentVariableFIM/README.rst

    As nested parallelism is not yet possible, this leaves the following options:

-   a) Parallelize the outer loop, over sampling chains. <-- Currently implemented
+   a) Currently implemented: Parallelize the outer loop, over sampling chains.
       *Disadvantage:* Very slow for experiments with many (>=100) individuals.

    b) Parallelize the inner loop, over individuals.